startersclan/docker-sourceservers/README.md

 Invoking the game binary directly is the recommended choice especially when hosting the game server within containers.
 Doing allows the game process to run as `PID 1`, which ensures the game's console output are correctly propagated as container logs, and makes attaching of the terminal to the game's console possible for interactive administration.

 Some operators may choose to invoke the wrapper script instead as it provides features such as auto-restart and auto-updates.
 Note that doing so prevents the game process from being run as `PID 1` and introduces unpredictable behavior pertaining to the container, making such an approach an anti-pattern when it comes to containerizing applications.
-The provided game images being generic however should not prevent operators from adopting such approaches should they wish to.
+The provided game images being generic however should not prevent operators from adopting such approaches should they wish to; though such practices are strongly discouraged and support for them will not be a priority in this project.